sapphi20/My-first-Telegram-Bot/README.md

-# Test Bot for Telegram
+# WoWToken bot for Telegram
 #### English

 This is a **Telegram** bot that shows World of Warcraft token price in a specific region indicated by the user.